ILNumerics/csi/README.md

      figure().Scene.Add(new ILTitle("my Plot is Hot"))

-Move the title with the left mouse button:
+Move the [title](http://ilnumerics.net/examples.php?exid=0378cf4a52ac6c9e4c59cd2b91b4afac) with the left mouse button:
 ![CSI Plot3](http://ilnumerics.net/media/png/CSI_Plot3.png)

-Use the left mouse to drag a zoom rectangle, double click resets the scene, right mouse is for panning.
+Use the left mouse on the plot cubes content to drag a zoom rectangle, double click resets the scene, right mouse is for panning.

 # Next steps
-Until more higher-level functions have been implemented into ILNumerics-csi (the script in this repository) you can already use all of ILNumerics Computing Engine, Visualization Engine and Toolboxes by utilizing the [common API](http://ilnumerics.net/docs).
+The scripts in this repository build a bridge between ILNumerics and the CSI REPL.
+This is just a very early starting point.
+Until more higher-level functions have been implemented into ILNumerics-csi (the script in this repository) you can already use all of ILNumerics Computing Engine, Visualization Engine and Toolboxes' features by utilizing the [common API](http://ilnumerics.net/docs).

-Add a new figure with 3D [plot cube](https://ilnumerics.net/plot-cube-properties.html):
+Add a new figure as 3D [plot cube](https://ilnumerics.net/plot-cube-properties.html):

      var pc = figure(2).Scene.Add(new ILPlotCube(twoDMode: false));